The Wild Merced River Canyon: Gateway to Yosemite National Park

 A trip through the Merced River canyon heading toward Yosemite National park is always an inspiring journey.

-Steep sides of the canyon, crusted with rocky outcroppings and splashed with patches of forest, play with light and shadow with every turn and twist of the road.
+Steep sides of the canyon, crusted with rocky outcroppings and splashed with patches of forest, play with light and shadow in every turn and twist of the road.

-The moody river widens out placidly in some spots and then rages through the narrower channels in a sudden fit.
+The moody river widens out placidly in some areas and rages through narrower rocky channels in sudden splashing outbursts.

 A Spectacular Burst of Color

-Spring usually brings, wildflowers-- especially the California Golden Poppy, to make this spectacular canyon even more beautiful.
+Spring usually brings, wildflowers -- especially the California Golden Poppy, to make this spectacular canyon even more amazing.
 In March, 2009 in the week of St. Patrick's Day, the hillsides had an underlayment of several shades of green and the wildflowers put on an extraordinary show.

 Some might have thought that the wee Irish folk had flung down their pots of treasure to create cascades of gold flooding down the soaring canyon walls.

 Billions of wildflowers, especially California Poppies, painted the landscape like an impressionist canvas.
 Though this was a special show, the canyon always has touches to poppy splendor in early Spring.